Vertis North: Residential properties

 Residential developments in Vertis North are primarily developed by Ayala Land's subsidiary property companies such as Avida and Alveo, where each company has two condominium developments in the area.
 Avida's condominium developments are named Avida Vita and Avida Sola, while Alveo's developments in the area are named High Park and Orean Place.
 The Avida Vita is a three-tower condominium complex located between EDSA, Sola Drive, and Vita Drive, and is the first condominium complex to be completed in the area, as the towers were completed in 2017.
 Located across Avida Vita is the Avida Sola, a two tower condominium complex and is the second condominium development under the Avida brand.
 The Avida Sola complex was completed in July 2023.

 The High Park consists of two towers and serves as the first Alveo-branded condominium complex to be completed in the area, which was completed in 2022.
 The second set of towers is the Orean Place, a two-tower complex located in between High Park and Senator Miriam P. Defensor-Santiago Avenue, with plans laid out for a third tower.
 The complex is set to be completed within 2025.

-Other Properties
+Rain Garden

 Vertis North Rain Garden is a 2 ha multi-purpose park that serves as a functional rainwater catchment basin.

-One Vertis Plaza, a 43-storey office building, was topped off in 2023.

 Ownership

-The ownership of the project is split 72% for Ayala Land Inc. (ALI) and 28% for the National Housing Authority (NHA).
+The ownership of the project is split, with 72% for Ayala Land Inc. (ALI) and 28% for the National Housing Authority (NHA).
 The land in the North Triangle is owned by the NHA, while Vertis North is a public–private partnership (PPP).